m-a-h-e/m-a-h-e.github.io/artificial_neuron.md

 $$y = w_x * x + w_b$$

 In this case $$w_x$$, $$x$$, $$w_b$$, $$b$$ and $$y$$ are all scalar values.
-The equation lools like a one-dimensional linear function with gain $$w_x$$ and offset $$w_b$$ ... and yes ... an Artificial Neuron with only one scalar input can be used to model a linear function.
+The equation looks like a one-dimensional linear function with gain $$w_x$$ and offset $$w_b$$ ... and yes ... an Artificial Neuron with only one scalar input can be used to model a linear function.

 {:.caption .img}
 ![linear function](assets/images/linear_function.png)